0xSero/partisia-docs/docs/smart-contracts/gas/transaction-gas-prices.md

 Gas on Partisia Blockchain is fixed, you pay for what you use.
 Gas units are pegged to the USD.
 The fixed ratio is 100,000 gas units to 1 USD.

-The price for different services on the blockchain has been decided in [the yellow paper](https://drive.google.com/file/d/1OX7ljrLY4IgEA1O3t3fKNH1qSO60_Qbw/view) (Page 16).

 ### CPU Cost in Gas Pricing: Understanding the Three CPU Stages to optimization

 The CPU cost reflects the computational resources consumed during the execution of a smart contract transaction.
 It consists of three primary stages: deserializing the contract state, performing the required work or computations, and serializing the updated contract state.